Blog

 The three main confidence score types you are likely to encounter are:

-- Weakness: the score ‘1’ or ‘100%’ is confusing.
+A decimal number between 0 and 1 (interpreted as a percentage of confidence) Easily understandable for a human being The score ‘1’ or ‘100%’ is confusing.
 It’s paradoxical but 100% doesn’t mean the prediction is correct.

-- A more math-oriented number between 0 and +∞, or -∞ and +∞
+A more math-oriented number between 0 and +∞, or -∞ and +∞ You can almost always compare two confidence scores Doesn’t mean much to a human being

-- A set of expressions, such as {“low”, “medium”, “high”}
+A set of expressions, such as {“low”, “medium”, “high”} Very easily actionable and understandable Lacks granularity, impossible to use as is in mathematical functions

 Important technical note: You can easily jump from option #1 to option #2 or option #2 to option #1 using any bijective function transforming [0, +∞[ points in [0, 1], with a sigmoid function, for instance (widely used technique).
 Bear in mind that due to floating point precision, you may lose the ordering between two values by switching from 2 to 1, or 1 to 2.
 Try out to compute sigmoid(10000) and sigmoid(100000), both can give you 1.